 If that is part of your past – and it likely is – then I am here to say that’s not our present and it’s certainly not our future.
 We consciously and purposefully address diversity and inclusion, through dialog and action.

-I am here to offer proof that company culture makes a difference, and it's worth considering when you decide where you want to grow your career.
+Company culture makes a difference, and it’s worth considering when you decide where you want to grow your career.